AllGray/CHIPinstaller/README.md

 **License**

 This project is licensed under the MIT license (read License file).
-Of course, this license affects only to the parts we have created, all the other tools (YAD, Zenity, Pocket Home and so on) hold their own license.
+Of course, this license affects only to the parts we have created, all the other tools (YAD, Zenity, and so on) hold their own license.
 Regarding to us, share, collaborate and enjoy!